-You cannot determine how much your case may be worth by considering the payout in other crashes where victims also suffered hand and wrist injuries.
-This is because each settlement depends on many individual factors that can differ widely from case to case.
+You cannot determine your case’s worth by comparing it to other crashes where victims suffered hand and wrist injuries.
+This is because each settlement depends on factors that can differ widely from case to case.

 To learn how much your case might be worth, you will need to gather evidence of your related expenses, losses, and other damages.
-You may also want to discuss the case with an attorney to learn more about non-economic damages, such as how much your pain and suffering might be worth.
+You should also discuss your case with a Lafayette car accident lawyer to learn more about non-economic damages, including how much your pain and suffering might be worth.

-Hands and wrists often endure a lot of heavy force in a traffic accident.
+Hands and wrists often endure heavy force in a traffic accident.
 You may brace yourself for the collision, slam your arm against the interior of a car, get hit by an airbag, or suffer other impacts.
-Common reasons crash victims experience hand and wrist pain afterward include:

 - Fractured wrists